 As Ryan explains in a short essay for Crime Time, Dead Man’s Land was not originally his idea.
 His publisher was shopping around for “a work of fiction featuring a ‘detective in the trenches of World War I,’” and Ryan came up with a splendid solution: Why not send Dr. John H. Watson, of Sherlock Holmes fame, to the front lines in France, where he’d find himself involved in a homicide investigation?
-Of course, Watson would’ve been fairly old in 1918, when the action here takes place (in his mid-60s, by most reckonings).
+Of course, Watson would’ve been fairly old in 1914, when the action here takes place (in his early 60s, by most estimates).
 That, however, proved to be a surmountable problem.
 In Dead Man’s Land, we find Watson--who, after all, was a battlefield surgeon before becoming the chronicler of a crime-solver’s

 escapades--in Flanders Fields as a major with the Royal Army Medical Corps, and “an expert in the new techniques of blood transfusion.”

 He becomes grudgingly accustomed to the quotidian deaths of thousands of soldiers, the persistent bomb barrages, the pressures that weigh heavily upon physicians and nurses under such circumstances, and the appalling atmosphere of the trenches (“black tar from lamp wicks, the constant cigarettes, not to mention

 the tang of rat piss and the sour smell of unwashed clothes”).
 Yet, when a

 sergeant suddenly perishes of an elusive ailment that turns his skin blue and his hands into claws, the horrific routines of war are upset.
 Blame is cast initially upon Watson’s blood transfusions; but when other, similar deaths are discovered, the old man’s sublimated sleuthing sensitivities are aroused, and his pursuit of a